 Outliers and change agents are lonely.
 The core cultural values, beliefs and behaviors are usually pervasive.
 People still share the same jokes, the same stories and same perceptions of what is important, valued and respected.

-To truly change a culture, it takes a (committed) village
+To truly sustain your customers you may have to change a culture, it takes a (committed) village

 Sure, one person can come up with an amazing strategy to effect change, but it takes determined commitment from the entire company, top to bottom, to make it happen.
 And more importantly, to make it stick.